-Knowledge of font types will not only will it help you decide complimentary type pairs, it will also help you to clearly explain design decisions and rationale to your clients.
+Knowledge of font types will not only will it help you decide complementary type pairs – but it will also help you to clearly explain design decisions and rationale to your clients.
+In this article, we look at Serif vs Sans fonts and the primary differences of each style.

 Serif fonts are amongst the most popular forms of type and also the most traditional.
 A serif is a small line attached to the end of a stroke in a letter or symbol.
 These small lines can vary in length and weight and can be straight or angled.
 A typeface containing serifs is classed as a serif typeface.
 Some sources also refer to serif typefaces as “Roman”, for example, “Times New Roman”.